In this page you can learn how to configure, compile, and install PLUMED. For those of you who are impatient, the following might do the job:

 To install PLUMED one should first decide the location.
 The standard way to do it is during the configure step:

-> ./configure --prefix=$HOME/opt
+> ./configure --prefix=$HOME/opt > make > make install

-However, you can also change it after compilation setting the variable prefix.
+However, you can also change it after compilation setting the variable prefix

-> make install prefix=$HOME/opt
+> ./configure > make > make install prefix=$HOME/opt

-If you didn't specify the --prefix option during configure, and you did not set the prefix variable when installing, PLUMED will be installed in /usr/local.
+variable when installing, PLUMED will be installed in /usr/local.
 The install command should be executed with root permissions (e.g. "sudo make install") if you want to install PLUMED on a system directory.

 Notice that upon installation PLUMED might need to relink a library.
-This was always true until version 2.1, but in version 2.2 libraries should only be relinked if one changes the install prefix during when typing make install.
-If root user does not have access to compilers, "sudo -E make install" might solve the issue.
+This was always true until version 2.1, but in version 2.2 libraries should only be relinked if one changes the install prefix during when typing make install

 Upon install, executables are copied to $prefix/bin, libraries to $prefix/lib, include files to $prefix/include, and documentation to $prefix/shared/doc/plumed.
-Additionally, a directory $prefix/lib/plumed is created containing several other files, including patch files, object files (for static patches), etc. Notice also that these path can be further customized using standard autoconf directories (e.g. ./configure --bindir=/usr/bin64).
+Additionally, a directory $prefix/lib/plumed is created containing several other files, including patch files, object files (for static patches), etc. Notice also that these path can be further customized using standard autoconf directories (e.g. ./configure --bindir=/usr/bin64

 One should then set the environment properly.
 We suggest to do it using the module framework (http://modules.sourceforge.net).
 An ad hoc generated module file for PLUMED can be found in $prefix/lib/plumed/src/lib/modulefile Just edit it as you wish and put it in your modulefile directory.
 This will also allow you to install multiple PLUMED versions on your machine and to switch amongst them.
 If you do not want to use modules, you can still have a look at the modulefile we did so as to know which environment variables should be set for PLUMED to work correctly.